everydayhero/how-we-build-things/technologies/react/sharing-behaviour.md

 )
 ```

-This is a problem we encountered recently building the Greact Southern Crossing Tour Tracker.
-We had three list components which could fetch their data independantly but also needed to be search-filtered client side.
+This is a problem we encountered recently building the Great Southern Crossing Tour Tracker.
+We had three list components which could fetch their data independently but also needed to be search-filtered client side.

 Let's take it a little further, what if on top of a search-filter we wanted a category filter as well?